varnav/acapi/README.md

 ## How to get letsencrypt cert

-Run this on host VM:
+Run this on host machine:
 ```bash
 docker stop acapi
 certbot certonly --standalone -d yourdomain.com